ByzGenLtd/email-notification-action/README.md

 This project is designed to create custom email notifications via github actions.

-To add this email-notification-action to your builds, just add the following in your worflow file :
+To add this email-notification-action to your builds, just add the following in your workflow file:

 ## Usage